 The Company has a lease agreement with the Parent Bank for its office space renewable under certain terms and conditions and for a period of four (4) years from January 1, 2019, to April 1, 2023.
 The lease agreement was renewed for another three (3) months from April to June 2023.
-By July 1, 2023, the Company will be relocating to its new office located on the 23rd Floor, Ayala Triangle Gardens Tower 2, Paseo De Roxas corner Makati Avenue, Makati City 1226.
-The lease agreement is for a period of eight (8) years and is still under negotiation.
+On July 1, 2023, the Company relocated to its new office on the 23rd Floor, Ayala Triangle Gardens Tower Two, Paseo De Roxas corner Makati Avenue, Makati City 1226.
+The lease agreement is for a period of eight (8) years.
 The balances arising from the current lease is presented below.